By David Morrill

 According to the Spanish chronicler Marquez Gonzalez Suarez, Vallejo often attended the hangings and lashings in person.
 He is also credited with introducing the popular Spanish pastime of cat roasting to Cuenca.
 The governor encouraged families to come to the central plaza, now Parque Calderon, on Sunday nights to watch cats in wire mesh cages lowered into a bonfire.
 According to Gonzalez Suarez, “The caterwauling and writhing of the burning felines always delighted and amused the spectators.”

-According to records, those found guilty of murder, theft, adultery or insulting the Spanish crown, were marched to the gallows in “humiliation robes,” smeared with calf’s blood, wearing hoods.
+According to records, those found guilty of murder, theft, adultery or insulting the Spanish crown, were marched to the gallows in “humiliation robes,” smeared with calf’s blood.

 Following the expulsion of the Spanish from Ecuador in 1822, hangings gave way to death by firing squad, but executions continued to be public spectacles.